Open-Microfrontends/open-microfrontends-generator/README.md

 Generates a *microfrontendStarters.ts* file that contains functions to launch the Microfrontends on an arbitrary HTML page.

 > [!IMPORTANT]
+> This template does not fully support the OpenMicrofrontends spec, so you should only use it for demo/test purposes.
-> These starters can only be created if the definition does NOT contain any security, API proxy declarations or SSR routes
+> In particular it does not support security, API proxy declarations or SSR.
-> (which would require a server component on the host)
+> Also, the generated starters do not do any cache busting if the version of the Microfrontend changes.

 Usage